DSCR Loan Calculator

 1. Property Income & Expenses (Annual)

-How to Calculate DSCR for Commercial Real Estate
+How Lenders Calculate DSCR for Commercial Real Estate

 The Debt Service Coverage Ratio (DSCR) is the primary underwriting metric used by commercial real estate lenders and private equity groups to assess loan risk.
 Instead of looking at personal income (DTI), lenders look strictly at the cash flow generated by the investment property itself.

-- Calculate Net Operating Income (NOI): Subtract the vacancy loss and total operating expenses (property taxes, insurance, maintenance, property management) from the gross annual rental income.
+- Calculate Net Operating Income (NOI): Subtract the vacancy loss and total operating expenses from the gross annual rental income.
+We calculate both your Reported NOI and the strict Lender-Adjusted NOI.

 - Calculate Annual Debt Service (ADS): Multiply your estimated monthly principal and interest payment by 12.

-- Determine the Ratio: Divide the NOI by the ADS.
+- Determine the Ratio: Divide the Lender-Adjusted NOI by the ADS.

 Commercial Loan DSCR Benchmarks

 Different lenders carry varying risk tolerances.
 While conventional commercial lenders demand a cushion, private debt funds may accept lower ratios in exchange for higher interest rates.
-Organizations like Fannie Mae Multifamily and regional banks typically adhere strictly to these minimums:
+Regional banks typically adhere strictly to these minimums:

 | DSCR Range | Lender Classification | Approval Probability |